Skip to main content

 const messageId = mail.message.messageId();

-// For demo purposes we just pipe to stdout
+// For demonstration, we pipe the message to stdout

 input.pipe(process.stdout);